 Hyperreal Photoshop Techniques

-Although these collages were relatively complicated regarding their construction, the labor mostly consisted of splicing together multiple images to maximize resolution.
+High resolution photography and collages mostly consisted of splicing together multiple images to maximize resolution.
 The Dole cargo ship for example (upper right) looks like one image, but the ship itself was taken in four individual portrait shots that I later combined into a single panorama.
 Basically, the reason for using this technique is because the ships massive length made it challenging to get detail without creating a fisheye through a wide angle lens.
 The result is a high resolution image that looks surreal because of the hyper-clarity.
 My inspiration for this specific technique comes from a photographer named Jerry Uelsmann.
 His use of analog photography equipment to make vivid large scale image composites ultimately paved the way to a digital Photoshop.